 The Tennessee Campus Voting Challenge is a free nonpartisan competition between higher education institutions in Tennessee with a commitment to increasing student voter participation and engagement on campuses across the state.
 The awards are presented biennially.
-State awards will be presented again in 2025.

 The Tennessee Campus Democracy Network is facilitating this voting challenge in collaboration with the ALL IN Campus Democracy Challenge, a nonprofit organization that empowers colleges and universities to achieve excellence in nonpartisan student democratic engagement.